Particle-Guided Diffusion Models for Partial Differential Equations: Limitations and Further Work

 \section{Limitations and Further Work}

-Appendix~\ref{app:further_results} shows our methods incur an increased time cost compared to the baseline as the number of samples increases.
-An optimal implementation would limit the extra wall clock time needed.
+Appendix~\ref{app:comp_expense} gives the results for a single sample with the stochastic methods and shows that generally the stochastic proposals outperform the deterministic methods with an equal compute budget.
+However, we acknowledge the extra benefit in performance from the SMC methods incur an increased time cost compared to the baseline as the number of samples increases.
+An optimal implementation of the SMC methods would limit the extra wall clock time needed.
 The score model we call sequentially gets the score for each sample.
 This can be vectorized and will instantly speed up the algorithm.

-In Appendix~\ref{app:further_results} table~\ref{tab:sample_results_ablation} gives an ablation study for varying sample sizes when using the SMC framework.
-We note that increasing the number of samples reduces the error in the estimates, a result which is corroborated by the wider Monte Carlo literature \citep{chopin2004central,meyn2012markov, robert1999monte}.
-Due to the size of the flow fields/system states generated, the limit for the GPU we used was 8 samples on the smaller experiments and 4 on the larger ones.
-This motivates the development of a multi-GPU implementation of an SMC sampler to refine PDE estimates.
+Although Appendix~\ref{app:clarification-target} shows increased performance with higher tempering values, there is a drop off in performance as this is increased and in some cases a regression, meaning that the tuning of this hyperparameter is an open question as it cannot simply be set to be arbitrarily high.
+Also, as the optimal tempering parameter differs from experiment to experiment, it is likely that tuning of this is problem specific and therefore is still an open question.

 The PDE residual intermediate likelihoods (and their gradients) can be computationally demanding to evaluate, especially for high-order and large PDE systems.
 It would be interesting to explore numerical acceleration techniques for the likelihood computation, and incorporate it within the SMC framework as an (possibly unbiased) estimation of the potential function.
 Another direction might be assuming a pre-trained PINN and use it as a distilled surrogate for computing the intermediate likelihoods.